-- Consulting Parties have been assembled by the BLM, including the New Mexico State Historic Preservation Office and work is in process to draft a Programmatic Agreement regarding resolution of adverse effects to historic properties at the mine site in compliance with Section 106 of the National Historic Preservation Act was created through collaboration with all consulting parties.
+- Consulting Parties were assembled by the BLM, including the New Mexico State Historic Preservation Office and a Programmatic Agreement regarding resolution of adverse effects to historic properties at the mine site in compliance with Section 106 of the National Historic Preservation Act was created through collaboration with all consulting parties.
 The Programmatic Agreement was signed in November of 2016.

 - The BLM is evaluating the likelihood and severity of possible effects to Federally-listed compliance with Section 7 requirements of the Endangered Species Act and is in consultation with the USFish & Wildlife Service.

 Below is a Permitting Schedule comprised of the studies and permits required:

 The amount of water required for the mine operation will be significantly reduced by a number of strategies built into the mine design to recycle water.
 The single largest water recycling system will be the tailing storage facility reclamation process.
 This system will reclaim water from tailings solution and from an under-drain system below the tailings storage facility liner.
 Water from these sources will be recycled back into mine operations.
 It is estimated that 75% of the water used for mine operations will come from one of these recycling operations.

 - Capturing and reusing storm water runoff from all of the facilities at the mine site;

 - Using water pumped from the pit to keep it dry during mining;

 - Dewatering copper and molybdenum concentrate during ore processing; and

 - Treating and recycling all sanitary system and gray water produced on site.